DreamerMind/blog/docs/posts/2025_introspection.md

 I learned a lot here on how to build data pipelines, create models that eventually solve business goals with them.

 2y after, I was too confortable.
-As they switched toward more classical business with less need for data science I felt it was time for me to say good bye, and try something new I had dreamed to do for a while.
+As they switched toward more classical business with less need for data science I felt it was time for me to say good bye, and try something new I had dreamed to do since university:
 Starting my own company in speech understanding for call-centers.
 It was a drastic change.
-A far broader skill-set became needed and to be clear I was a clueless beginner in most areas: sales, pricing, marketing, front-end product development ...
+A far broader skill-set became needed and to be clear I was (and still is) a clueless beginner in most areas: sales, pricing, marketing, front-end, product development ...
 BUT I enjoyed so much testing those new hats !!
 This period of my pro-life was extremely exciting, it was incredible to finally set objectives based on my convictions to solve big real world problems.
-So many people I shared demo of the product where impressed of what was achieved in such short amount of time, but after almost 2 year of work, loneliness took a profound toll on me.
+So many people I shared demo of the product were impressed of what was achieved in such short amount of time, but after almost 2 year of work, loneliness took a profound toll on me.
 That's probably my biggest regret, I failed to gather a proper team around the project:
 In retrospect there were opportunities.